Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Area of Effect: The caster
 Saving Throw: None

-By using this spell the Iceguardian communes with the spirit of the Great White Beast.
+By using this spell the Iceguardian communes with the spirit of the Great White Bear.
 The caster's Strength is raised to 18/00 and <PRO_HESHE> may deliver two attacks for 1d10/1d10 slashing damage.
 A critical hit will result in additional crushing damage of 3d6.
 All attacks are considered as delivered by a +2 weapon.

 ====================================================================================================================================================================